 The National Certification Program for the Home & Property Inspectors provides a valuable means to measure performance of the person against an approved standard.
+There are three stages to the NHICC National Certification Program for Home and Property Inspectors:

-Candidate: The candidate stage acts as the entry point for individuals who have received training as home inspectors into the National Certification Program.
+Candidate/Provisional: The candidate/provisional stage acts as the entry point for individuals who have received training as home inspectors into the National Certification Program.
 The candidate stage provides a mechanism to oversee the activities of the individuals who are already working in or are interested in working in the home inspection occupation.
+Provisional provides an interim level for candidates that have attained a higher level of points, thus a shortfall to achieving NHI status.